zoltantoth0409/liferay-portal/readme/JSDOC_GUIDELINES.markdown

 We welcome you to contribute JSDoc for Liferay's JavaScript classes.
 Following these guidelines helps to ensure that JavaScript classes are documented sufficiently and consistently.
 The guidelines also explain how to leverage Liferay's JSDoc tools.
-Refer to the table of content below for easier navigation.
+Refer to the table of contents below for easier navigation.

 1. [Class Comments](#class-comments)